 You want someone who actually has a proven track record of knowledge and success.
 They can help you stay motivated and teach you what’s worked for their own finances.

-Bonus: Some Money Tools to Help Your Journey
+7. Use Money Tools to Help Your Journey

 YNAB: If budgeting and spreadsheets still scare or confuse you, there is a great solution to try.
 It’s called You Need A Budget (YNAB).
 You can try it free for 34 days, but can be a financial game changer if you need some help while you become the master of Personal Finance 101.

 Personal Capital: Keep track of your net worth, cash flow, investments, and get advice all within Personal Capital.
 This free tool is vital to becoming more financially aware and ensure you are on the right path.
 Sign-up and use it for free!

 Blooom: If you have a company 401k currently, but do not know or understand much about certain aspects, Blooom’s free analyzer can help.
 The platform provides insights, recommendations, and more about your retirement account.
 Get started for free here.